nfrechette/nfrechette.github.io/_posts/2017-12-29-acl_research_arithmetic.md

 ## Not quite 1.0

 The first obstacle to using *fixed point* arithmetic is the fact that our quantized values do not map **1:1**.
-Many engines will dequantize values as follow (including Unreal 4 and ACL):
+Many engines dequantize values code that looks like this (including Unreal 4 and ACL):

 <script src="https://gist.github.com/nfrechette/28a61b389e3483c224da53333662ccd0.js"></script>

-This is great in that it allows us to exactly represent both **0.0** and **1.0**.
-A case could be made to use a multiplication instead but it doesn't matter for us in the context of accuracy.
+This is great in that it allows us to exactly represent both **0.0** and **1.0**, we can support the full range we care about: **[0.0 ..
+1.0]**.
+A case could be made to use a multiplication instead but it doesn't matter all that much for the present discussion.
 With *fixed point* arithmetic we want to use all of our bits to represent the fractional part between those two values.
 This means the range of values we support is: **[0.0 ...
-1.0[**.
+1.0)**.
+This is because both **0.0** and **1.0** have the same fractional value of **0** and as such we cannot tell them apart without an extra bit to represent the integral part.

 <script src="https://gist.github.com/nfrechette/d25f334afa7da3a6650ab19d3e8dec17.js"></script>